juseg/alps/articles/erosion/response-referee1.md

 > to be solved of this large portfolio of mentioned gaps in the understanding
 > of glacial processes.
 I think this could be better formulated and balanced.

-TODO: maybe remove some parts of the introduction?
-Ian?
+TODO: This remain a tricky points to me.
+Shoulw we remove parts of the introduction?
+Or add sentences tying our statements to upcoming results?

 > I think the study could also well contribute to the discussion on the
 > elevation distribution of the cumulative glacial erosion over several cycles